Multiple Sclerosis Centers of Excellence

 Although many of the symptoms cannot be seen on examination, there are specific guidelines that have been developed to help a healthcare provider (usually a neurologist) make the diagnosis of MS. For a person to be diagnosed with MS, the healthcare provider must:

-- Find evidence that the damage occurred at least one month apart, and
+- Find evidence that the damage occurred at least one month apart.
+Sometimes, spinal fluid abnormalities consistent with MS can be used to make this determination.
+AND

 Symptoms of MS often mimic those of other diseases.
 Ruling out any other condition is an important part of the diagnostic process.
 Although this may take time, it’s important that the proper diagnosis is given so that the best treatment options can be selected for the disease.
 The VA is committed to providing Veterans the specialized services and testing needed to establish an accurate diagnosis of MS.